Beluga (sturgeon): Size

 Beluga of such great sizes are very old (continuing to grow throughout life) and have become increasingly rare in recent decades because of heavy fishing of the species.
 Today, mature belugas that are caught are generally 142–328 cm long and weigh 19–264 kg.
 The female beluga is typically 20% larger than the male.
 An exceptionally large beluga recently caught weighed 960 kg and measured 3.4 m.

 Biology

+Due to rampant overfishing, the average lifespan of beluga sturgeon is unknown, with no specimens living past their 56th year.
+However, the species is reportedly quite long-lived, being capable of surviving over 100 years in the wild.